andrewsunglaekim/event-loop-workshop/readme.md

 console.log(number);
 ```

-In this snippet, there are five execution contexts that are used.
+In this snippet, there are at least five execution contexts that are used.
 We're already aware of the global execution context of just running this script.
-The other execution contexts are created on the invocation of the `add`, `.log` methods but also the `+`, `=` operators.
+The other possible execution contexts are created on the invocation of the `add`, `.log` methods but also the `+`, `=` operators.

 ## Call Stack (3/20)
 The call stack is a collection of execution contexts.